spring-labs/tenancy-sample/sample-eclipselink/README.md

 @TenantDiscriminatorColumn(name = "C_TENANT_ID", contextProperty = TenantHolder.TENANT_ID)
 ```

-Worth to notice is the `contextProperty` attribute of the annotation.
+Important to notice is the `contextProperty` attribute of the annotation.
 This tells EclipseLink to take the tenant identifier
 information from the configured JPA properties that are used to create the `EntityManagerFactory` at application _startup_.

 ```java